bchen528/holbertonschool-low_level_programming/0x14-file_io/README.md

 # 0x14.
 C - File I/O

-0. reads a text file and prints it to POSIX standard output.
+0. reads a text file and prints it to POSIX standard output

 1. creates a file